+summary:

+Data quality statement Description ------------------------ -------------

+The 2016 National Social Housing Survey (NSHS) collects information from tenants of three social housing programs-public housing (PH) (also referred to as 'public rental housing'), community housing (CH) (also referred to as 'mainstream community housing'), and state owned and managed Indigenous housing (SOMIH).

+Summary

-Data quality Data quality statement summary: Summary The 2014 National Social Housing Survey (NSHS) collects information from tenants of three social housing programs - public housing (PH), mainstream community housing (CH) and state owned and managed Indigenous housing (SOMIH).
-The NSHS provides information on characteristics of tenants, information about their housing histories, their satisfaction with their housing and information about their household's use of other health and community services.
-The response rate for the 2014 survey was 32.4% and differ by mode.
-Some non-response bias is expected, but this bias has not been measured.
-Both sampling and non-sampling errors should be considered when interpreting results.
-There are major methodological differences between cycles of the NSHS affecting consistency.
+- The NSHS provides information on characteristics of tenants, information about their housing histories, their satisfaction with their housing, and information about their household's use of other health and community services. - The response rate for the 2016 survey was 33.6% and differs by mode.
+Some non-response bias is expected, but this bias has not been measured. - Both sampling and non-sampling errors should be considered when interpreting results. - There are major methodological differences between cycles of the NSHS affecting comparability over time.

 Institutional environment: The Australian Institute of Health and Welfare (AIHW) is a national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
-It is an independent corporate Commonwealth entity established in 1987, governed by a management Board , and accountable to the Australian Parliament through the Health portfolio.
+It is an independent corporate Commonwealth entity established in 1987, governed by a management Board, and accountable to the Australian Parliament through the Health portfolio.

 The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
 It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.

-The Institute also plays a role in developing and maintaining national metadata standards.
+The AIHW also plays a role in developing and maintaining national metadata standards.
 This work contributes to improving the quality and consistency of national health and welfare statistics.
-The Institute works closely with governments and non-government organisations to achieve greater adherence to these standards in administrative data collections to promote national consistency and comparability of data and reporting.
+The AIHW works closely with governments and non-government organisations to achieve greater adherence to these standards in administrative data collections to promote national consistency and comparability of data and reporting.

 One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national data sets based on data from each jurisdiction, to analyse these data sets and disseminate information and statistics.

-The Australian Institute of Health and Welfare Act 1987 , in conjunction with compliance to the Privacy Act 1988, (Cth) ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.
-For further information see the AIHW website www.aihw.gov.au .
+The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988, (Cth) ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.

+For further information see the AIHW website www.aihw.gov.au.